Soebb/channel-musics-caption-adder/README.md

 ## How use it?
+Add the bot in your channel as admin,
-Just send musics to the bot, bot will post them with a dynamic caption in your channel as soon as they be received(in private).
+Then send musics to the bot,
+Bot will post them with a dynamic caption in your channel as soon as they be received(in private).

 ## Deploy to Heroku